Dorset Joint Railway

-In 1892 the line from Binegar to Shepton Mallet was doubled and that work included the provision of a new signal-box (SB) at Winsor Hill (and also at Masbury).
-The existing single-track tunnel was retained for use as the Down line, whilst a new single-track tunnel was bored alongside it to take the new Up line.
-Whilst the old tunnel was 242 yards long, the new tunnel was only 132 yards in length, as it was built a short distance to the west of the old tunnel through a narrower part of the hill.
+In 1892 the line from Binegar to Shepton Mallet was doubled and that work included the provision of a new signal-box (SB) at Winsor Hill (and also a new SB at Masbury).
+The existing single-track tunnel was retained for use for the Down line, whilst a new single-track tunnel was bored alongside it to take the new Up line.
+Whilst the old tunnel was 242 yards long the new tunnel was only 132 yards in length, as it was built a short distance to the west of the old tunnel through a narrower part of the hill.
 As a result the gap between the two lines was wider than normal at the approaches to the two tunnels and so the new SB was built between the two lines a short distance north of the tunnels.

 The new SB had a superstructure entirely of stone, so it was unique on the S&DJR in terms of both its construction and location between the running lines.
 (It is a matter of speculation whether the lack of a timber superstructure reflected the local availability of suitable building stone or a desire to provide a level of protection against accidental damage from any blasting in the adjacent quarry.)
-The SB was equipped with a 16-lever frame (of the Stevens pattern with levers at 4.1/8" centres) which was installed facing the Up line, although the building had windows on both sides to give the signalman a good view of both lines.
+The SB was equipped with a 16-lever frame (of the Stevens pattern with levers at 4.1/8" centres) which was installed facing the Up line, although the building had windows at both front and back in order to give the signalman a good view of both lines.
 When the SB was opened only 8 of the 16 levers were in use, but it would seem clear that provision had been made for later expansion.
 (Three of the working levers were push-pull levers, which stood normally in a mid-way position; pulling a lever back worked one signal, pushing the lever forward worked a different signal.)
-A crossover was provided between the Up and Down lines and of course the connection to Winsor Hill quarry remained in use from the Down line.
+A crossover was provided between the Up and Down lines and of course the connection to Winsor Hill quarry remained in use in the Down line.
 There were Distant and Home signals on both lines and ground signals for shunting moves over the two sets of pointwork.
-The new SB became a block-post on the new double-track sections to Masbury and Shepton Mallet (more information about the later block working below).
+The new SB became a block-post for the new double-track sections to Masbury and Shepton Mallet (more information about the later block working below).

 |Winsor Hill second signal-box